bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-04-30-newsletter.md

 ---
-This week's newsletter sees another slow news week but does contain our regular sections on bech32 sending support, selected questions and answers from the Bitcoin StackExchange, and notable changes in popular Bitcoin infrastructure projects.
+This week's newsletter sees another slow news week but does contain our regular sections on bech32 sending support, selected questions and answers from the Bitcoin Stack Exchange, and notable changes in popular Bitcoin infrastructure projects.

 {% include references.md %}